OceanParcels/Parcels/README.md

 An alternative execution mode that utilises SciPy's interpolator functions for spatial interpolation can be utilised with:
 ```
-python examples/test_case_peninsula.py scipy -p <npart> --degree <deg>
+python examples/example_peninsula.py scipy -p <npart> --degree <deg>
 ```
 where `deg` is the degree of spatial interpoaltion to use.

-Alternatively, there is also the `test_moving-eddies.py` example, in which particles move under the influence of two Gaussian eddies on an idealised grid.
+Alternatively, there is also the `example_moving_eddies.py` example, in which particles move under the influence of two Gaussian eddies on an idealised grid.
 To run the file, the prerequisite files must be downloaded.
-This is done automatically be calling the `pull_data.py` file:
+This is done automatically be calling the `pull_data.py` file in the `scripts` directory:

 ```
 python scripts/pull_data.py